siberianfox/tinygwiki/Text-Wrappers-and-Transaction-IDs.md

           {txt:"{xvm:15000}",tid:42}           relaxed JSON mode, not order dependent {"tid":42,"txt":"{\"xvm\":15000}"}   strict JSON mode, not order dependent

-## Txt and Iid Requests and Responses
+## Requests and Responses using "txt" and "tid"
 The following describes how different types of commands are handled and what to expect in the responses.
+All types of commands follow the same scheme.
+For the purposes of these examples we'll assume thre is a non-zero tid in the request.
+The response will then be a JSON object with three top-level objects:

+    r{} response with response data about the command tid echoing back the transaction ID
+    f{} footer with the usual footer information

 - **Gcode Block**
 The request will be executed as Gcode.
-The response will be a JSON object with three top-level objects:
-  - r{} response with data about the Gcode command
-  - tid echoing back the transaction ID (if a non-zero tid was present in the request)
-  - f{} footer with will be generated with the transaction ID returned in the response.
-The example below shows a response with e transaction ID where JV is set to JV_FOOTER (1), but is representative of other JV settings

-          request:  {tid:12345,txt:"N20 G0 X111.3 Y21.0"}
+The response is shown below with JSON verbosity (JV) set to JV_VERBOSE (maximum):

+          request:  {tid:31415926,txt:"n42 g0 x10"}
-          response: {r:{tid:12345},f:[3,0,24]}
+          response: {"r":{"gc":"N42G0X10","n":42},"tid":31415926,"f":[3,0,24]}
-          (Note: we are still discussing whether the tid response belongs in the r{} or as a separate tid element)

 - **JSON Command** The JSON will be executed as per usual.
-An r{} response will be generated with the tid returned in the response:
+In this example the incoming JSON is a mix of relaxed and strict - output is strict.
+The encapsulated JSON is escaped to adhere to JSON format rules.

           request:  {tid:23456,txt:"{\"xvm\":15000}"}
-          response: {r:{xvm:1500,tid:23456},f:[3,0,24]}
+          response: {"r":{"xvm":15000},"tid":23456,"f":[3,0,24]}
-          (Note: we are still discussing whether the tid response belongs in the r{} or as a separate tid element)

 - **Text Mode Command**  This mode introduces a new behavior, which is submission of a text-mode command in a JSON wrapper.
 The text-mode request will be executed as per the $ command.
 The response from the text-mode command will be returned in a "msg" tag with the response in the string.
 If the string has CR or LF in it these will returned as well, i.e. the JSON response may span multiple lines.